ApolloAuto/apollo/docs/howto/how_to_build_and_release.md

 ```bash
 docker tag apolloauto/apollo:TAG_NAME YOUR_REPO:YOUR_TAGNAME
 ```
-Then login to gain access to your repository, steps to do so can be found [here](https://docs.docker.com/engine/reference/commandline/login/#options)
+Now, login to gain access to your repository by following the process mentioned [here](https://docs.docker.com/engine/reference/commandline/login/#options)

-Then push your images to your own repository on docker hub.
+Then, push your images to your own repository on Docker hub.
 You can refer to [this page](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html) for additional support.

 ## <span id="build_in_vscode">Build in Visual Studio Code</span>
 ### Install VSCode